eimaanfatima208/RiskGueardAI/README.md

 # **Health Risk Predictor (HRP)**

 ## **Overview**
 Health Risk Predictor (HRP) is a web application designed to predict medical diseases based on user-inputted symptoms and medical history.
-It provides **personalized workout recommendations** and **prescriptions** to help users manage their health better.
+It provides **personalized workout recommendations** and **Medical help** to help users manage their health better.

 Built using **HTML, CSS, JavaScript, PHP, and MySQL**, HRP aims to bridge the gap between **self-diagnosis** and **professional medical consultation**.